 It matters because 60% of purchasers say they’ll abandon their cart in the last step if they can’t pay using their preferred payment method.
 So, if you are not offering customers local and ordinary payment methods, you risk losing money.

 Even if eCommerce thrives, digital retailers can’t stay still.
 While localizing the payment offering for each market and offering all essential payment methods is already crucial, most likely, it will become inevitable.

 74% of consumers worldwide want personalized or customized content while buying in digital stores.
 In the US market, personalization became their #1 priority.

 European eCommerce landscape changed over the past years.
 More and more merchants implement innovative and digital options to stay profitable, relevant, and seen.
 Most of such changes are and will be digital payments and their localization.

+Payments in eCommerce.
 Payment localization often comes by choosing the right service providers, many of which can lift your CX to new heights right away.

 For example, one of the most successful European payment unicorns, Mollie, automatically localizes payments.
 You can pick a locale or let the checkout choose it for you.
 It’s automatically selecting your local language and setting it as your default.
 Unsurprisingly, Mollie is expanding fast.

 Payment service providers also take care of security, data breaches, GDPR data protection.
 You can do it yourself by coding backlinks into your checkout page, yet it raises the cost of your eCommerce development because of security needs.
 The choice is yours, but take note that installing the payment providers module saves not only your resources but many lots of developers’ billable hours.

 Skrill Global, a UK-based payment company, offers over 100 local payment methods globally.
 For a good reason, it’s also one of the leaders providing localized payments to eCommerce in Europe.